balysv/back-slot/README.md

     - Store the api token in `config.py`, do not share it!
 - Install `python` and `pip` (any version)
 - Run `pip install -r ./requirements.txt`
 - Contemplate that this is to be used for harmless fun and not "impersonating" your CEO in #general and promising a company wide salary raise.
-Unless you are the CEO, then please go ahead.
+Unless you are the CEO, then whatever ¯\_(ツ)_/¯

 ## Usage